-When we talk about the cost of prescriptions, we usually refer to the impact of the price on each individual patient’s finances.
-But the reality is that the rising cost of prescriptions is not only impacting the patients directly affect but the entire healthcare system.
+When we talk about the cost of prescriptions, we usually refer to the price’s impact on each patient’s finances.
+But the reality is that the rising cost of prescriptions is impacting the patients directly affect and the entire healthcare system.
 What can patients and doctors do about the rising cost of prescriptions?

 A 2017 Consumer Reports Best Buy Drugs survey found that 25% of patients now pay more for their drugs than they ever paid before.
 And they also didn’t have time to plan for those price hikes.
 What’s more, 74% of affected patients say the cost increases were forced upon them when checking out and that they didn’t get a prior notice from their pharmacist, doctor, or insurance company.
 So it’s no surprise that 14% of patients say they’ve held onto a prescription because they couldn’t afford to refill it.

 When patients aren’t fulfilling prescriptions, they aren’t getting full access to care, and health outcomes are in jeopardy.
 The high price of drugs is perhaps the biggest factor in prescription adherence.
 But what can be done about the rising cost of medicine?
 The answer is possibly more than you think, and healthcare providers can play a role in helping patients manage the burden.

 Why Are Prescription Drug Prices so High?